 Vascular lesions are the result of blood vessels which form directly under the skin.
-And because vascular lesions are visible underneath the skin, they are often a cosmetic concern.
+And because these vascular skin conditions are visible underneath the skin, they are often a cosmetic concern.

 Common types of vascular lesions include: